National Aeronautics and Space Administration

 - PERSONAL DATA:

-Bachelor of science degree in physics/astronomy from University of Washington, 1981.
+1980.
+Bachelor of science degree in aerospace engineering from the United States Naval

-Master of science degree in physics from Creighton University, 1990.
+Academy, 1984.
+Master of science degree in aeronautical engineering from the Naval

 - SPECIAL HONORS: